Credit: W&J, Flickr CC

 My family and I donned our day packs and slathered on sunscreen, ready to begin our 6-mile hike.
 But we weren’t at a mountain trailhead; we were at Seattle's Gas Works Park, ready for an urban hike around Lake Union.
 Instead of wildflowers or snowy peaks, we hoped to see bridges, boats, seaplanes, parks, neighborhoods and even a troll.

-A connected series of paths, walkways and streets, the loop around Lake Union is called the Cheshiahud Lake Union Loop, named for John Cheshiahud (pronounced "Chesh-ee-AH-hood"), a leader of the Duwamish tribe who once lived along Portage Bay.
+A connected series of paths, walkways and streets, the loop around Lake Union is called the Cheshiahud Lake Union Loop, named for John Cheshiahud (pronounced "Chesh-ee-AH-hood"), a leader of the Duwamish Tribe who once lived along Portage Bay.
 The route was dedicated in 2009 to connect parks, waterways and open spaces, and to provide access to the lake.

 On a warm summer afternoon, my husband, 10-year-old son and I took in views of the lake, crossed multiple drawbridges and explored the Eastlake neighborhood, a mix of old and new Seattle.
 We also passed 35 pocket parks, a playground, the Museum of History and Industry, the Center for Wooden Boats and Lake Union Park.
 And with the addition of less than a mile, we explored the sights of Seattle’s Fremont neighborhood, the self-proclaimed Center of the Universe.

 After a restroom break (Gas Works has some of the few public restrooms along the route), we began our walk just in front of the Urban Surf Shop, heading east to go clockwise around the lake.
-In this section, the Chesiahud Loop follows the popular Burke-Gilman Trail so we watched for bikes and yielded to all wheeled traffic.
+In this section, the Cheshiahud Loop follows the popular Burke-Gilman Trail, so we watched for bikes and yielded to all wheeled traffic.
 The paved trail parallels Northeast Pacific Street, which is fairly busy, so watch young children closely.
 This part of the loop is a bit noisy due to traffic, but what it lacks in quiet it makes up for with amazing views of Lake Union.
 We especially enjoyed seeing the Ride the Ducks tour boats entering the lake.

 Next, we turned right and headed south across the University Bridge.
 While crossing we spotted sailboats, yachts, kayaks and paddleboards out on the water.
 After the bridge, the trail winds its way through the Eastlake neighborhood.
 This part of the loop isn’t a traditional trail, but a walk through a neighborhood on smaller city streets.
 At times we had to look for the signs to make sure we were still on the trail.
 A note on this section: There are a couple of short, steep stretches, but this was the only part of the loop that had much elevation gain.

 Our favorite Eastlake spots included the P Patch community garden, two little free libraries and two parks: Lynn Street Mini Park at 2291 Fairview Ave.
-E., which offers access to the lake for getting your feet wet and pretty mosaic benches, and South Passage Point Park at 3320 Fuhrman Ave.
+E., which offers access to the lake for getting your feet wet and pretty mosaic benches; and South Passage Point Park at 3320 Fuhrman Ave.
 E. The latter sits between the pillars of the towering (and noisy) I-5 ship canal bridge and offers lovely views plus a giant weeping willow.
 The branches hang almost to the ground all the way around the tree; our son loved running in and out of the curtain of leaves.
-We caught glimpses of houseboats on the lake from Fairview Avenue East between the Blue Ribbon Culinary School and Terry Pettus Park.
+We caught glimpses of houseboats on the lake from Fairview Ave.
+E. between the Blue Ribbon Culinary School and Terry Pettus Park.

 Further along in the Eastlake area, we came across a fun kids’ play structure, a section of the loop along a boardwalk and several restaurants that would make for a good lunch stop.
 We watched seaplanes taking off and enjoyed the boats.